 Downtown Cleveland is served by Amtrak and Greyhound.
 You can get to us from downtown by public transportation or by taxi.
 If you need a taxi, you may have to phone for one, since they don’t normally cruise Cleveland streets looking for fares.

 For public transportation, walk about a half mile to Terminal Tower (Tower City), on the Public Square; walk SOUTH if you arrived by train, or WEST if you arrived by bus.
 From inside the Terminal Tower, take the Shaker Rapid Green Line east; get off at the Warrensville station.
-If you don’t have heavy baggage, it’s an easy 20 minute walk to our house; head north (left) to Fairmount Circle and then follow our local directions.
-If by mistake you take the Van Aken Blue Line, then you can get off at another Warrensville stop and have a 30 minute walk to our house.
+If you don’t have heavy baggage, it’s an easy 20-minute walk to our house; head north (left) to Fairmount Circle and then follow our local directions.
+If by mistake you take the Van Aken Blue Line, then you can get off at another Warrensville stop and have a 30-minute walk to our house.

 The Society of Jesus

 As a Jesuit university, John Carroll University draws upon the intellectual resources and educational experience of the Society of Jesus, which has operated colleges and universities for more than four centuries.
-Jesuits on the faculty and in the administration help impart the particular character and value of Jesuit education which make John Carroll University a unique institution in its region.
+Jesuits on the faculty and in the administration help impart the particular character and value of Jesuit education which makes John Carroll University a unique institution in its region.
 A faculty of more than 250 men and women, religious and lay, share the educational enterprise of service to its students and the community.

 In a Jesuit university, the presence of Jesuits and others who are inspired by the vision of St. Ignatius Loyola, founder of the Society of Jesus in 1540, is of paramount importance.
 This vision, which reflects the value system of the Gospels, is expressed in the Spiritual Exercises, the source of Jesuit life and activity.
-To education the Jesuit spirit brings:
+To education, the Jesuit spirit brings: